yansklyarenko/yansklyarenko.github.io/source/_posts/2018-02-20-transform-trello-list-into-markdown-file.markdown

 ## Prerequisites: app key and authorization

 First of all, you should acquire the app key - the entity required for all subsequent operations.
-Simple head over to https://trello.com/app-key to get this API key.
+Simply head over to https://trello.com/app-key to get this API key.
 Let's put it into the variable.

 ```powershell
 $apiKey = "LongSequenceOfCharsWhichIsBasicallyAnApiKey"